 $25.00 covers your ticket to Mr. Ferguson’s recital, master class, materials and all of the day’s events.

 J. Michael Allsen

-Alex Rambo, a UW-Whitewater alumnus, is the instrumental music teacher for the Fall River School District where he directs the middle school, high school and fifth grade bands.
-It is his desire for every student to develop a lasting appreciation of music, and to use music as a recreational and emotional outlet.
-Mr. Rambo is an accomplished trombonist in both the classical and jazz idioms, and has a knack for playing 80’s rock songs on the piano.
+Alex Rambo, a University of Wisconsin-Whitewater alumnus, is the band director at South Park Middle School in Oshkosh.
+Alex is also one of the instructors at the UW-Whitewater Summer Band Camp and formerly the instrumental music teacher for the Fall River School District.
+It is Mr. Rambo’s desire for every student to develop a lasting appreciation of music, and to use music as a recreational and emtional outlet.
+Mr. Rambo resides in the Fox Valley area with his dog Bailey and wife Molly

 Each camper will be covered by a limited accident insurance policy.
 The insurance includes primary coverage up to $7,500 and $300 maximum dental insurance.
 Insurance does not cover pre-existing injuries and is for accidents only.
 The cost of insurance is included in the registration fee.

 The University of Wisconsin-Whitewater is committed to equal opportunity in its educational programs, activities and employment policies, for all persons, regardless of race, color, gender, creed, religion, age, ancestry, national origin, disability, sexual orientation, political affiliation, marital status, Vietnam-era veteran status, parental status and pregnancy.